itk-dev/borgerdata/README.md

 docker-compose exec node yarn install

 # Make sure there is a database created on the server before running the following commands
+# Migrations and seeds are only needed in a test/development context so don't run them in production.
 docker-compose exec node yarn knex migrate:latest docker-compose exec node yarn knex seed:run
 ```